toby/keyrun/README.md

 Key.run is a nascent technology and is meant as a technology demonstration.
-Future versions will resolve magnet link metadata, allow for sub namespace creation, sort and score content with Bitcoin based voting and allow users to earn Bitcoin by splitting fees with content publishers and sub namespace creators.
+Future versions will resolve magnet link metadata, allow for sub namespace creation and allow users to earn Bitcoin by splitting fees with content publishers and sub namespace creators.

 ## Who did this?